ncar-xdev/xpersist/README.md

 Simple utility for wrapping functions that generate an `xarray.Dataset` and cache the result to file.
 If the cache file exists, don't recompute, but read back in from file.

+Attempt to detect changes in the function and arguments used to generate the dataset, to ensure that the cache file is correct (i.e., it was produced by the same function called with the same arguments).

+On the first call, however, assume the cache file is correct.

 # Examples

 ## Applied to function